 \textsl{Conclusion --} By means of our analysis, we were able to separate two issues, which affect self-consistent approaches for the many-electron problem, previously considered somewhat intertwined \cite{stan2015a,kozik2015,tandetzky2015,rossi2015,schafer2016, gunnarsson2017,tarantino2017,vucicevic2018,vanhoucke2024}: the convergence of the iterative procedure and the multiple branches of the LWF.
-Specifically, we introduced a \emph{model-independent} method to rigorously determine the stability of the physical solution in self-consistent approaches based on the electron Green's function.
-This allowed us to identify the modification needed to avoid the misleading convergence problems directly resulting from the iterative procedure.
-The modification was implemented and successfully tested in the case of the zero point model and the Hubbard atom.
-The separate problem of multivaluedness of the LWF, instead, emerges in the misleading convergence of the skeleton diagrammatic technique, in which $\Sigma[G]$ is computed as an explicit diagrammatic expansion in terms of the self-consistently determined $G$.
-Although it was recently possible to rectify the instability of the technique due to divergence of the expansion for $\Sigma[G_\text{phys}]$~\cite{kim2022a}, the problem of \emph{convergence} of the $\Sigma[G_\text{phys}]$ series to the wrong branch of the LWF in the strongly-correlated regime~\cite{kozik2015} remains unsolved.
-As the instability of the physical fixed point revealed here can occur even if the correct branch of the LWF is used for $\Sigma[G]$ (\cref{fig:bold}, top panel), the understanding of how and at which parameters the iterative procedure should be adjusted will allow future studies to isolate and focus on the remaining problem of constructing the correct functional $\Sigma[G]$ in the non-perturbative regime. \\
+Specifically, we introduced a \emph{model-independent} method to rigorously determine the stability of the physical solution in self-consistent approaches based on the electron Green's function, and illustrate the modification needed to avoid the associated misleading convergence problems.